ectrc/snow/readme.md

 ## What's next?

-- Authentication for the game to determine if the person is valid or not.
-Fortnite uses JWT tokens for this which makes it easy to implement.
 - Every endpoint that is used by Fortnite.
-This includes all MCP Operations and even extracting data from the telemetry.
+This includes all MCP Operations, extracting data from the telemetry and even the Party Service (maybe party v2).
+- Automatic storefront that uses previous data to generate a storefront.
+This would use item shops from history to make sure there are no blank spots in the storefront.
+Also battle pass tiers etc.
 - Embed game assets into the backend e.g. Battle Pass, Quest Data etc. _This would mean a single binary that can be run anywhere without the need of external files._
 - Interact with external Services like Amazon S3 Buckets to save player data externally.
 - A way to interact with accounts outside of the game.
 This is mainly for a web app and other services to interact with the backend.